GLOBAL MARKETS-FANGS and BATS sell-off spooks world stocks

 By Marc Jones

-LONDON, May 11 (Reuters) - Global stock markets were set for a second day of sharp losses on Tuesday as the combination of inflation worries and an anti-monopoly drive in China sent the world's mightiest tech giants tumbling.
+LONDON, May 11 (Reuters) - Global stock markets suffered a second day of sharp losses on Tuesday as a combination of inflation worries, lofty valuations and an anti-monopoly drive in China sent the world's mightiest tech giants tumbling.

-Europe had touched a record high on Monday but its restart was a sea of red as London's FTSE .FTSE, Frankfurt's DAX .GDAXI and the CAC 40 in Paris .FCHE all dropped roughly 2%. .EU
+Europe had touched a record high on Monday but more than 2% falls on London's FTSE .FTSE, Frankfurt's DAX .GDAXI and the CAC 40 in Paris .FCHE turned it into a sea of red ahead of what looked like being another down day on Wall Street. .EU

-Asia's main regional equity gauges .MIAPJ0000PUS had suffered their biggest slide in nearly two months overnight, with Japan's Nikkei .N225 and Hong Kong's Hang Seng .HSI both closing down 3%.
+Asia had been brutal overnight too with 3% tumbles on Japan's Nikkei .N225 and Hong Kong's Hang Seng .HSI giving Asia's main regional equity gauges .MIAPJ0000PUS their worst day in nearly two months.

-With talk of tighter regulation from Beijing, Chinese tech heavyweights Baidu 9888.HK, Alibaba 9988.HK Tencent 0700.HK, collectively dubbed the BATs, all dropped more than 3%.
-Food delivery major Meituan 3690.HK tumbled as much as 9.8% too, leaving its value $30 billion lower in a week.
+Talk of tighter regulation from Beijing had sent Chinese tech heavyweights Baidu 9888.HK, Alibaba 9988.HK Tencent 0700.HK, collectively dubbed the BATs, down more than 3%.
+Food delivery major Meituan 3690.HK had tumbled as much as 9.8% to wipe nearly $30 billion off its value for the week.

-It had followed a 3.6% slump in the U.S. FANG+ index of megacap tech firms .NYFANG on Monday.
-Electric car pioneer Tesla TSLA.O had skidded 6.4% and Google GOOGL.O fell 2.5%. .N
+It all followed Monday's 3.6% slump in the FANG+ index of U.S. megacap tech firms .NYFANG which had seen electric car pioneer Tesla TSLA.O skid 6.4% and Apple .APPL.O and Google GOOGL.O both fall roughly 2.5%. .N

 "The underlying driver is that there is still a rotation out of duration (higher interest rate) sensitive parts of the market and this is why tech stocks are coming under pressure now," said Mizuho's Head of multi-asset strategy Peter Chatwell.